denliehoo/multi-swap/README.md

   - Price is then taken from the store and placed in the PreviewSwapModal
 - 12/01/23: Refactor and combine CryptoSwapItem.js and CryptoSwapToItem.js into just CryptoSwapItem.js
 - 13/01/23: Add events to smart contract (so that can detect when swap is pending and finished)
+- 15/01/23: Refactor to add in ftm chain.
+Separate ETH network items for future use
+  - Note: If want change back chain, do it in the connecWalletReducer.js (e.g. to change chain back to eth, just put chain: 'eth' instead of 'ftm')